WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 This enables protocols that support full-duplex communications (data received at the same time as it's sent) to be supported at the peripheral level, rather than having to use the bus class directly.

 Previously, if you wanted to do full-duplex communications, you needed to use the `SpiBus.Exchange()` method, which meant passing the chip select pin.
 This streamlines that workflow.

+## Meadow.Foundation

+### Pixel displays and microGraphics

+The microGraphics Library in Meadow.Foundation received some new capabilities and a performance boost.

+We've added a several display buffer classes designed to manage data for specific color bit depths and they're now being used as the off-screen buffer for every pixel display driver.

+Why do we care? :) This has several benefits:

+1. All of the buffer logic was refactored into common classes so any display-specific optimizations are now common across similar display drivers (more performance!).

+2. We spent time optimizing buffer writing logic for each class improving performance even more.
+Filled rectangles are at least 5x faster and full screen fills on color displays are 20x faster.

+3. We can now create buffers outside of display drivers - are you using jpegs?
+You can now quickly add all of that data to a 24bit buffer making it much easier to manage.
+Want to create and store sprites for game logic - that's now much easier.